3rd October, 1226

-Francis of Assisi dies in Assisi, Italy, at the age of 44, allegedly after receiving the stigmata from an angel.
-The founder of the Franciscan religious order, Assisi was a Catholic friar who venerated nature and instructed his followers to live like Jesus Christ.
+On this day in Christian History, St. Francis of Assisi died.
+In his life time, he was a mystic and founder of the Franciscan Religious order.
+He died in Assisi, Italy, at the age of 44, allegedly after receiving the stigmata from an angel.
+Assisi was a Catholic friar who venerated nature and instructed his followers to live like Jesus Christ.

-The remains of St. Clare of Assisi are transferred from the church of St. George in Assisi to the St. Chiara, specially built to receive her relics.
+On this day in Christian History, the remains of St. Clare of Assisi were transferred from the church of St. George in Assisi to the St. Chiara, specially built to receive her relics.
 Those who shift her corpse are awed to find that it is “incorrupt,” which they take as proof of her sanctity.

-Death of Robert Barclay, a Scot who systematized Quaker theology in his Apology for the True Christian Divinity.
+On this day in Christian History, Robert Barclay died.
+In his life time, he was a Scot who systematized Quaker theology in his Apology for the True Christian Divinity.
 He argued that worship that lacks Christ's presence is a sham and that the Bible can only be understood if the Holy Spirit illuminates a person from within.
 He had been imprisoned several times for his faith.

 October 3, 1691